nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 be the same student.
 Consequently, such operations will not be allowed to execute, and an error message "A student with a similar name already exists!
 Did you mean [student name]?" will be shown to the user instead.

+### 3. Allow users to be added into groups
+We plan to be able to group users into different groups as a future feature.

 --------------------------------------------------------------------------------------------------------------------

 ## **Acknowledgements**